The concept of an alkaline diet has been around for many years.

 Because I have now experienced how good it can be, I feel I am looking from a new mind/body vantage point, and absolutely understand why my friends can’t seem to stay on the diet.
 We are all addicted to carbohydrates!
 Sugar hair-triggers the insulin response in our blood because we never stop snacking on a ‘little something sweet’.
 Our adrenals wear out, shrieking with panic as yet another massive dose of acidic sugar floods our system like a dump truck in our driveway.

-And yet, like the drug addict, we rationalise it away as our ‘right to choose’, or ‘what keeps me stress-free’ or ‘that’s just how it is, what can I do?’
+And yet, like the drug addict, we rationalize it away as our ‘right to choose’, or ‘what keeps me stress-free’ or ‘that’s just how it is, what can I do?’

 Desperate Cancer Patients

-Some attempts have been made to study humans on low carbohydrate.
+Some attempts have been made to study humans on low carbohydrates.

 Here’s a link to a crazy German study of totally desperate cancer patients.
 The only people allowed to be enrolled were those people who had completely run out of options; virtually at deaths’ door.
 They also used some suspect ‘bad kid on the block’ oils including hempseed and linseed as fat sources, plus soy protein as well as animal protein.
 In short, the study is so mixed up one wonders what they would achieve or how they would interpret those results.